nosmo/toThingist/README.md

 Todoist inbox to ```thingslocation```.
 The mapping between todos is maintained in the state file.

+The script is largely designed with an eye to it being run via cron.

 Current state
 ---------

 The script can currently sync the Todoist inbox to a list in Things, and a Things list to the Todoist inbox.
-Status is not currently tracked but is the next thing on the list.
+The completed/cancelled attributes of both systems are synced back and forth.